jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 <img src="./health_system_peru.jpg" alt="Favicon">
 <figcaption>Figure 5.
 The peruvian health system, commonly referred as a fragmented and segmented system.
 From Carrillo-Larco, Rodrigo M. et al. 2022</figcaption>

-In other cases, the 'gap' is the result of data that cannot be used because of individual and public ethical or legal aspects.
+In other cases, the 'gap' is the result of data that cannot be used because of individual privacy, ethical aspects  or legal issues.

 The data 'exists', but we cannot use it (and for good reason).